tasmota/docs/docs/Universal-Display-Driver.md

 ## Universal Display Driver (uDisplay)

-!!! info "The documentation is also available in [Displays](Displays.md#universal-display-driver) page.
-It is copied here for convenience."

 !!! info "uDisplay is included in all pre-compiled display binaries, for ESP8266 and ESP32.
 If you compile yourself, you need to `#define USE_UNIVERSAL_DISPLAY`"

 Universal Display Driver or uDisplay is a way to define your display settings using a simple text file and easily add it to Tasmota.